bkgktp/HMCCosmeticsPackGenerator/README.md

 - **`true`**: Automatically copies YML files to `HMCCosmetics/cosmetics/` folder
 - **`false`**: Files stay in temp folder, use `/hmcpack senddata` to transfer manually

 ⚠️ **Important Warning**: When set to `true`, this will **overwrite existing files** in `HMCCosmetics/cosmetics/` folder.
-Any manual changes you made to cosmetic YML files will be lost.
-Use `/hmcpack senddata` command for safer manual transfer if you have custom modifications.
+Manual changes you make to cosmetic YML files will be lost.
+If you have any custom changes, back them up or disable this setting after you're done, then use the `/hmcpack senddata` command for manual transfer.

 #### 2. **Local Directory Transfer**
 ```yaml